yoninachmany/decoded-privacy-policies/docs/README.md

 **What will they provide, and what sort of skills do they need?**

 Turkers will help us determine the main point of a small section of a privacy policy.
-They will need to speak english and have sufficient analytical and reading comprehension skills to understand what is being stated in the policy. (easier said than done- many policies are primarily written in legal-ese!)
+They will need to speak English and have sufficient analytical and reading comprehension skills to understand what is being stated in the policy. (easier said than done- many policies are primarily written in legal-ese!)

 **How will you ensure the quality of the crowd provides?
 How will you aggregate the results from the crowd?**

-We will ultimately create an online resource that posts our crowdsourced summary alongside the original privacy policy, to provide consumers with the knowledge of what they’re signing when they hit “Agree”.

-**Describe each of the steps involved in your process.
-What parts will be done by the crowd, and what parts will be done automatically.**

-1. We’ll first have to divide up the privacy policy into different sections, ensuring that the divisions occur at logical breaks in the policy.
-We will do this manually.
-2. We will then survey Crowdflower workers and ask them multiple choice questions about the content of the privacy policy.
-These hits will be run with built in gold-standard questions and have 10 responses per section.
-3. Finally, we will add together the summaries for each section and run a majority voiting analysis to determine the accuracy of the workers output.
-We will rerun sections that have a 50/50 tie.
+We will have multiple layers of quality control embedded in our HIT and methods of aggregation - we will have 10 workers "decode" each chunk of policy and use a majority vote system based on the boxes they check to determine which questions are actually answered.
+We'll have each worker answer gold standard questions as well, and throw out any spammers (those who check all the boxes, etc).

+To aggregate the data, we will write a program to combine the questions our workers reported were answered for each chunk to form a list of questions that the entire policy answers, as well as the associated chunks text where those questions were addressed.

 **How will you evaluate if your project is successful?**

-This project will be successful if we can get Turkers to reliably interpret and summarize the meaning of sections of these privacy policies, and if we are further able to combine these summaries into a useful resource for consumers.
+This project will be successful if we can get Turkers to reliably interpret the meaning each section of these privacy policies, and if we can coherently combine the data from each chunk into a larger resource that notes the ways that companies are actually using consumer data.

 **What potential problems do you foresee when implementing your project?**

 We might encounter issues if workers are unable to truly understand the legal language that is used in many of these privacy policies, and thus are unable to label the paragraphs accurately.
-Provide a link to your Vimeo video *